- Search The Registry

 - My Account

 On this date, the Registry examines Black art in America.
-Painting, carving, graphic arts, and crafts created by people of African descent in the United States and influenced by African and African American culture.
+Painting, carving, graphic arts, and crafts were created by people of African descent in the United States and influenced by Black African and African American culture.

 During America's early years, between the 16th and the early 18th century, black art in American art had many forms and definitions.
 A small drum, wrought-iron figures, ceramic "face" vessels, and some domestic architecture found among enslaved black communities in the Antebellum South are similar to comparable crafts, objects, and structures of West and Central Africa.
 In contrast, black artisans created art in a Western European fashion despite occasional portrayals of black subjects.

 Some sculptors and landscape artists referenced Black American social conditions transcending race and class politics from the American Civil War years through the Post-Reconstruction period.
 Yet, the difficulty these artists grappled with at various points in their careers justified the African American designation of their work.

 A similar political/apolitical junction is present in the work and lives of artists working between 1865 and 1900.
 Painters created moody scenes of white-on-black violence that characterized Black lives at the end of the century.
 In contrast, the Athens, Georgia, seamstress Harriet Powers created at least two powerful Bible quilts that were similar to West African textile arts, especially to the cloth trim from the Akan and Fon peoples.
 In the first two decades of the twentieth century, painters and sculptors of distinguished (and affluent) Black Americans were evident.